 Melbourne Chancellor's Scholars and Graduate Degree Package students

-Bachelor of Commerce students commencing from 2019 onwards who are recipients of a Melbourne Chancellor's Scholarship and students admitted to a Graduate Degree Package (GDP) to the Master of Engineering will be allowed to complete 50 points of level-1 breadth within their BCom.
+Bachelor of Commerce students commencing from 2019 onwards who are recipients of a Melbourne Chancellor's Scholarship and students admitted to a Graduate Degree Package (GDP) to the Master of Engineering will be allowed to complete four specific Level 1 breadth subjects to meet the pathway requirements.

 Find out more